datmemerboi/Smart-Farm-Diary/README.md

 We can **calculate expenses**, **update any current expenses** and **search** for products & rates nearby.

-**Note:**
+*Note:*

-For the time being, the entire project has been uploaded onto this repo.
+The entire project has been uploaded onto this repo.
 Updates and re-arrangements will be completed shortly.